 A range of urban courses are on offer for those aged 16 or older on the date of the event.

 Courses suitable for juniors are also available.
-Details of all courses is given in the following table, but details are subject to variation as courses are finalised.
+Details of all courses is given in the following table.

 Courses 1-5 are all of medium technical difficulty and are predominantly on urban terrain.

 The M12- and W12- course (7) is intended for juniors aged 12 and under, and is equivalent to a yellow (Easy) colour-coded standard.
 This is set in parkland and does not involve any exposure to roads or traffic.
 Course 6 is equivalent to Orange/Light Green standard and is also set in parkland.
 This course does encounter one minor road.

 |Course 3||5.7 km||17||Men's Super Vet (M55+)||Women's Veteran (W40+)|

 |Course 4||5.0 km||19||Men's Ultra Vet (M65+)||Women's Super Vet (W55+)|